Is Your Script Really the Problem, or Is Your Timing Off?

 The script was fine.
 The window was closed.

-Here's the uncomfortable truth about motivated seller scripts: the best script in the world, delivered four hours late, loses to a mediocre conversation that happens in the first 60 seconds.
+Here's the uncomfortable truth about motivated seller scripts: the best script in the world, delivered 2.1 hours late (the industry-average response time), loses to a mediocre conversation that happens in the first 60 seconds.
+Research from the Harvard Business Review confirms that leads contacted within five minutes are dramatically more likely to convert than those reached even 30 minutes later.
 Sellers don't convert because you said the right words.
 They convert because you caught them at the right moment and had a real conversation instead of a performance.

 That doesn't mean scripts are useless.
 It means most investors are optimizing the wrong variable.
 They're polishing their lines when they should be fixing their speed.